-CPF, SINDA, CDAC and MENDAKI Schemes – What Are They and How Do They Work?
+CPF, SINDA, CDAC, and MENDAKI Schemes – What Are They and How Do They Work?

 The CPF Scheme

-Also known as the Central Provident Fund (CPF), this scheme was established in 1955 as a social security savings system.
+Also known as the Central Provident Fund (CPF), this scheme was started in 1955 as a social security savings system.
 The main objective of the scheme is to ensure that all Singaporeans are self-reliant individuals in society.

 Once an employee has reached the age of 55, they will be able to withdraw their CPF savings, but a minimum sum would need to be set aside.
 This minimum sum is to ensure that the retired will still be able to afford all their basic necessities during their retirement.